GLAS-Education/water-quality/docs/code.md

 - `lib.py` organizes towards the goals above
 - `base.py` is a class meant to be extended by each module
 - `modules/[id].py` contains implementation of the logic for a specific sensor

+### Storage

+Data is sent over WiFi and saved to an SD card.
+When saving to SD, it will use the JSONL file format.
+When saving to web, it will POST a JSON entry to the server URL configured, followed by `/sync/{device_id}?expid={experiment_id}`, with the Bearer authentication header set to the API key configured.